-Potentially Significant Less Than Significant

-Impact With

-Mitigation

-Incorporated

-Less Than No Impact Significant Impact

-a) Violate any water quality standards or waste discharge requirements?

-b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?

-c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?

-d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?

-e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems?

-f) Otherwise substantially degrade water quality?

-g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?

-h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows?

-i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of a levee or dam?

-i) Inundation by seiche, tsunami, or mudflow?
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements?
+V b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
+V c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
+V d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
+V e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems?
+V f) Otherwise substantially degrade water quality?
+V g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
+V h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? √ i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of a levee or dam?
+V j) Inundation by seiche, tsunami, or mudflow? √

-\checkmark N